antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

     └── Your products
 ```

-Verify that **Microsoft Intune Plan 1** is listed as an active subscription.
+Review the available subscriptions and confirm that **Microsoft Intune Plan 1** is active.

 This confirms that the tenant is licensed for Microsoft Intune administration.